-Holidays can sometimes equal family travel and killing time at the airport with kids isn’t always a joyride.
-But it can be tolerable — and even fun — if you know where to go.
+Holidays and Spring Break time can sometimes equal family travel and killing time at the airport with kids isn’t always a joyride.
+But it can be tolerable—and even fun—if you know where to go.
 Here are the best places to eat, play and “go potty” while you’re hanging out at O’Hare and Midway.

 O’Hare International Airport